 Norwegian Encore will be launched in 2019.
 It will be NCL's most innovative and modern ship ever.Norwegian Encore Cruises

-Yes, Norwegian Cruise Line is suitable for solo travelers.
+Yes, Norwegian Cruise Line is suitable for solo travellers.
 NCL introduced studio cabins to use as a single person.
 They offer dedicated areas for socialising.

-Whilst there is no formal dress code on Norwegian Cruise Line ships it is recommend to dress smart casual when visiting dining areas.
+Whilst there is no formal dress code on Norwegian Cruise Line ships it is recommended to dress smart casual when visiting dining areas.

 A jam-packed entertainment schedule ensures there’s always something going on, day or night.
 This includes Broadway spectaculars like Rock of Ages and After Midnight as well as Cirque du Soleil performances.
 Don’t miss the steamy Latin dancing at Burn the Floor, featuring some of the world’s most gifted dancers.

 There are plentiful bars, clubs and venues where you can take in a live music performance with your sea view.
 Visit the Fat Cats Jazz & Blues Club for a New Orleans-styled ambience, or soak in the electric vibes of the duelling piano show Howl at the Moon.
 On Norwegian Epic ships, you can even visit a recreation of the legendary Cavern Club where the Beatles got their start!
 If you like to take a more active role in your entertainment, there’s plenty of choice.
 Dance parties, comedy performances, variety shows and murder mysteries all get the audience involved – you could win big at Deal or No Deal!